JoshuaKGoldberg/create/packages/site/src/content/docs/presets/about.md

 This site is "documentation-driven development": writing the docs first, to help inform implementation.
 :::

-Users won't want to manually configure blocks and addons in all of their projects.
+Users won't want to manually configure blocks in all of their projects.
 Presets that configure broadly used or organization-wide configurations will help share setups.

 For example, a preset that configures ESLint, README.md with a logo, and blocks with JSDoc and Vitest linting addons: